Kwats116/kwats116.github.io/README.md

 ## Professional Statement

 My name is Kyle Watson and welcome to my interactive narrative portfolio.
 As someone who is doing game design and development as a hobby and a Computer Science Undergrad, my goal is to bring unique design choices into the realm of storytelling.
-Throughout this course, I have learned of various tools on both the Storytelling and the Devlopment fronts to help reach my goals and show me various mediums where Interactive Narrative writing is used.
+Throughout this course, I have learned of various tools on both the Storytelling and the Development fronts to help reach my goals and show me various mediums where Interactive Narrative writing is used.

-My creative focuse largely centers around fantasy elements, investigative mystery and systemic player choice.
+My creative focus largely centers around fantasy elements, investigative mystery and systemic player choice.
 I am normally drawn to mechanics where player choices are less moral dilemmas but more so act as tactical trade offs, making the player see that they themselves are changing not only the character they're playing as but the world itself.
 Most of my inspiration comes from Tabletop RPGs such as D&D, various fantasy tropes and medias, visual novels, and overall Mystery/Investigation games where the player has some level of control over the outcome of the story.

-My technical background allows me to construct logical narrative trees and implement dynamic state tracking( using certian tools within Twine like Harlowe macros, flags and variables).
-Whether scripting locking systems within a digital text adventure or balacing weapons for a tabletop RPG handbook section, I want to approach game design as an artform and a disciplin of software development.
-Moving foward, I want to continue pursuing this as a hobby while also developing games that tell a story that I and hopfully others find intresting with whatever ideas I come up with at the time
+My technical background allows me to construct logical narrative trees and implement dynamic state tracking( using certain tools within Twine like Harlowe macros, flags and variables).
+Whether scripting locking systems within a digital text adventure or balancing weapons for a tabletop RPG handbook section, I want to approach game design as an artform and a discipline of software development.
+Moving forward, I want to continue pursuing this as a hobby while also developing games that tell a story that I and hopefully others find interesting with whatever ideas I come up with at the time

 ---